Toric moment mappings and Riemannian structures: Riemannian geometry in six dimensions

-Case $4$ features the Grassmannian $\Gr _2(\R^6)$ of oriented 2-planes in $\R^6$, isomorphic (by Proposition~\ref{torinvar}) to the Grassmannian $\Gr_2(\C^4)$ of 2-planes in $\C^4$.
-A simple 2-form defines via \rf{endo} a splitting $T_pM=\mathcal{V}\oplus\mathcal{H}$ with $\mathcal V$ an oriented 2-plane, and $\mathcal H=\ker\fF$ a 4-plane whose orientation is not specifed.
-The orbit $\sG$ parametrizes a set of orthogonal \emph{almost product structures}, essentially in the sense of Naveira \cite{NavAPS}.\smallbreak
+\textbf{Case 3} features the Grassmannian $\Gr _2(\R^6)$ of oriented 2-planes in $\R^6$.
+A simple 2-form defines via \rf{endo} a splitting $T_pM=\mathcal{V}\oplus\mathcal{H}$ with $\mathcal V$ an oriented 2-plane, and $\mathcal H=\ker\fF$ a 4-plane whose orientation is not specified.
+The orbit $\sG$ parametrizes a set of \emph{orthogonal almost product structures} (OPS) studied by Naveira in \cite{NavAPS} (alternatively defined by a $(1,1)$-tensor field $P=v-h$ where $v$ and $h$ represent the projections on $\mathcal{V}$ and on $\mathcal{H}$).\smallbreak

-Cases 5-9 are related to the 10-dimensional ``intermediate'' complex flag manifold; in this case the $\mathrm{Ad}$ action is characterized by two distinct pairs of imaginary eigenvalues.
-The corresponding isotropy subgroup of $SO(6)$ is isomorphic to $U(1)\times U(2)$, which leads to:
+Cases 4-8 are related to the 10-dimensional ``intermediate'' complex flag manifold; in this case the $\mathrm{Ad}$ action is characterized by two distinct pairs of imaginary eigenvalues.
+The corresponding isotropy subgroup of $SO(6)$ is isomorphic to $U(1)\times U(2)$.

-\begin{defi} Let $M$ be a Riemannian manifold of dimension $N$.
-A \emph{mixed structure} on $M$ is a reduction of its structure group $O(N)$ to $U(p)\times U(q)$, where $2(p+q)=N$. \end{defi}

-Such a structure is equivalent to the simultaneous assignment of an orthogonal almost complex structure $J$ (so $J^2=-I$) and an orthogonal almost product structure $P$ (so $P^2=I$) such that $JP=PJ$.
-Working pointwise, without implying integrability, we shall refer to the former as an OCS, and the latter as an OPS.
-In our case in which $p=1$ and $q=2$ we set $\mathcal{V}=\ker(P-I)$ so that $P$ is the identity on the 2-plane.
+\begin{defi} Let $M$ be an $N$-dimensional Riemannian manifold.
+A \emph{mixed structure} (MS) on $M$ is a reduction of the structure group to $U(p)\times U(q)$, where $2(p+q)=N$. \end{defi} Such a structure is equivalent to the simultaneous assignment of an OCS $J$ ($J^2=-I$) and an OPS $P$ ($P^2=I$) which are compatible ($JP=PJ$).
+In our case $p=1$ and $q=2$ we set $\mathcal{V}=\ker(P-I)$ so that $P$ is the identity on the 2-plane.\smallbreak